The Feelies: Mid-period (1980–1992)

 The members of the Feelies never stopped playing and collaborating in the 1980s, earning them the distinction of being "the New York area's best-loved underground rockers since the late 1970s", according to Jon Pareles of The New York Times in 1986.
-The band occasionally even performed under the name "The Feelies", often on holidays at Maxwell's.
-At least one such gig featured a reunion of the Crazy Rhythms line-up of Million, Mercer, DeNunzio and Fier.
+The band occasionally even performed under The Feelies name, often on holidays at Maxwell's.
+At least one such gig on May Day 1983 featured a reunion of the Crazy Rhythms line-up of Million, Mercer, DeNunzio and Fier.
 By the late 1980s, the band re-emerged from their self-imposed exile with new members and their first new album in six years.

 Reformed as a quintet featuring Mercer, Million, Weckerman, Sauter and Demeski, the Feelies recorded The Good Earth in 1985 with Peter Buck of R.E.M. on board as co-producer with Mercer and Million.
 The album was released in 1986 and featured ten original Mercer/Million compositions.
 The band toured in support of the album as an opening band for Lou Reed as well as R.E.M. that year.

 In 1988, the Feelies signed to a major label and released the album Only Life on A&M Records.
 The lineup was the same as The Good Earth, and Mercer and Million again handled production duties.
-The disc was a critical favorite, coming in at No. 27 on The Village Voices 1988 Pazz & Jop critics' poll.
+The disc was a critical favorite, coming in at No. 27 on The Village Voice's 1988 Pazz & Jop critics' poll.
 Recently, the album's title track has been used as the introductory music for the Harvard Business Review's HBR Idea Cast.

 The band's final album before a hiatus, Time for a Witness, was released on A&M in 1991.
 The album broke little new ground from Only Life but still earned the band critical praise.

-In 1994, Weckerman and Mercer started their project "Wake Ooloo" resulting in 'Hear no Evil'.
+In 1994, Weckerman and Mercer started their project, Wake Ooloo, with their first album being Hear No Evil.
 A European tour took place in 1995.